List of Sydney FC seasons

 Sydney Football Club is an Australian professional association football club based in Moore Park, Sydney.
 The club was formed in 2004.
 They became the first member from the NSW admitted into the A-League along with the Central Coast Mariners and the Newcastle Jets.
+The club has won the A-League Premierships four times, A-League Championship five times, Australia Cup (formerly known as the FFA Cup) two times, and the Oceania Club Championship one time.

-In the 2010s, Sydney FC were the dominant side of Australia, winning three league premierships, three league championships and one, however also finishing 5th and lower in 5 out of the 10 seasons in the 2010s FFA Cup.
+In the 2010s, Sydney FC were the dominant side of Australia, winning three league premierships, three league championships and one FFA Cup, however the squad also finished lower than fifth five times in the course of the decade.